54th New Zealand Parliament: 2025

 On 19 August, the Government passed two laws, the Local Government (Water Services) Bill and the Local Government (Water Services) (Repeals and Amendments) Bill, entrenching its Local Water Done Well framework.
 On 20 August, Parliament passed Labour MP Camilla Belich's bill banning employers from imposing gag orders on workers talking about their salaries passed into law with the support of the Green, Māori, and National parties.
 That same day, Labour MP Tracey McLellan's bill extending the range of protections for those giving evidence of sexual assaults or family harm in the Family Court passed into law with unanimous support.

 On 17 September, Parliament passed urgent legislation preventing convicted abusers from adopting children from other countries.
 On 14 October, Parliament passed legislation allowing radio and television stations to broadcast advertisements on Christmas Day, Good Friday, Easter Sunday and Anzac Day.
 The legislation was supported by the National, Labour and ACT parties but was opposed by the Greens, New Zealand First and Te Pāti Māori.
 On 22 October, Parliament passed the government's legislation limiting the threshold for Māori foreshore and seabed claims.
 Opposition parties vowed to repeal the legislation if they formed the next government.

 On 5 November, Parliament passed legislation formalizing a Treaty of Waitangi settlement with Ngāti Pāoa.
 The settlement includes NZ$23.5 million in financial compensation, recognising 12 "culturally significant" sites, and a formal Crown apology for historical land alienation.
 On 13 November, ACT leader and Deputy Prime Minister David Seymour's contentious Regulatory Standards Act 2025 passed its third reading in Parliament, becoming law.

+On 11 December, Parliament passed two urgent government laws delaying a ban on farrowing crates by ten years and legislation amending the Fast-track Approvals Act 2024.
+On 17 December, Parliament passed electoral amendment legislation reducing the timeframe for voter registration to two weeks before election day, banning prisoners from voting and allowing larger anonymous donations.
+That same day, Parliament passed a bill implementing the Nelson Tenths settlement between the Te Tau Ihu Māori and the New Zealand Crown.